 Tunisian Neroli Essential Oil

 Neroli essential oil is extracted from the fragrant blossoms of the bitter orange tree (Citrus aurantium subsp. amara), and has a beautiful aroma that appeals to men and women alike.
-In common with rose and jasmine, neroli oil is almost a complete fragrance in itself and forms the heart of one of the worlds most enduring perfumes, ‘Eau de Cologne’.
+In common with rose and jasmine, neroli oil is a complete fragrance in itself and forms the heart of one of the worlds most enduring perfumes, ‘Eau de Cologne’.

-Although neroli essential oil is produced in many countries such as Algeria, Egypt, France, Haiti, Italy, Morocco and Spain, the oils produced in France and Tunisia have always been considered to be the very finest and still command the highest price.
+Although neroli essential oil is produced in many countries such as Algeria, Egypt, France, Haiti, Italy, Morocco and Spain, the oils produced in France and Tunisia have always been considered to be the very finest and continue to command the highest price.
 At Quinessence, our preference is for Tunisian neroli oil.

 Unlike most of the trees grown in France, the Tunisian bitter orange trees are usually not subjected to agrochemicals, simply because they are too expensive for the smaller co-operative farmers to afford.
 Surprisingly, much of the neroli essential oil exported from Tunisia is produced from the blossoms of trees cultivated by small growing co-operatives and families, rather than on larger-scale cultivation farms.

 It is believed that C. aurantium originated in South-East Asia, later spreading to North-Eastern India, Burma and China, and eventually finding its way via Arab traders to Africa, Arabia and Syria.
 From these regions it was taken to the Mediterranean by the Moors, and by the end of the 12th century it was cultivated in Seville, Spain, thereby leading to the common name for bitter oranges.